unit logo

 Overtime Compensatory Leave

-When an employee’s overtime compensatory leave balance reaches to 120 hours, UF Benefits will switch this employee’s workgroup management so he or she will start receiving overtime pay for any overtime worked from that point on.
-Once the balance drops below the maximum, it is department’s responsibility to switch the employee’s workgroup management from receiving overtime pay to accrue overtime compensatory leave.
+When an employee’s overtime compensatory leave balance reaches 120 hours, they will start receiving overtime pay for any additional overtime worked.
+Once the balance drops below the maximum, the employee will switch back to receiving overtime compensatory leave.

 Regular Compensatory Leave

-When a USPS exempt employee has over 120 hours of regular compensatory leave, the employee may not accrue additional regular compensatory leave hours until the balance falls below the 120-hour maximum.
-Please note that an employee cannot receive any cash payment for the hours earned in excess of the maximum balance. except under special circumstances.
+If a USPS exempt employee has over 120 hours of regular compensatory leave, they may not accrue additional hours until the balance falls below the maximum.
+Any excess hours cannot be cashed out, except under special circumstances.